 Most of the blame, however, lies with the management of these restaurants.
 The problem is that waiters don’t get paid a decent enough wage, so it has to be supplemented by the tips they receive.
 So in reality, we patrons are paying these people’s salaries.
 In most cases now, these projected earnings from tips are what the servers’ hourly wage is based on, and they have to declare their tips as taxable income.
 I’m sorry, but that’s not a gratuity anymore.
 We are supplying the payroll for someone else’s employees!
 Think about it.
 That’s not our responsibility.
 These bosses should be required by law to pay their employees a fair salary (at least minimum wage—some don’t even get that), then they wouldn’t have to depend on what we give them to live on.
 So we, too, should report these paid wages as a business expense for a legitimate tax deduction.

-My friend Lloyd and I eat at those buffet-style, self-service places a lot, where they employ waitpersons only to serve beverages and clear the tables after.
+My friend Lloyd and I used to eat at those buffet-style, self-service places a lot, where they employ waitpersons only to serve beverages and clear the tables after.
 Now these people expect to be tipped, too.
 I’m thinking, “Wong Foo” hired this woman.
 He should pay her for bringing me this glass of water!
 Or better yet, leave the water where I can get to it, so that I can pour my own.
 I don’t mind.
 I’m not that lazy.
 In the case of a Chinese-run buffet restaurant, the buspersons are often family members of the owners, who expect us customers to supplement their workers’ meager salaries, that is, if they are paying them anything at all.
 This way they get to keep all the money that they make, theirs as well as ours!
 I know for a fact that in some eating establishments the servers are required to turn over a portion of their daily tips to the management.
 So then, you are not really helping that poor, underpaid server, but putting more money into the pockets of their greedy bosses!

 Another probable racket that I am suspicious about is that “handling” charge that we incur anytime we do mail order.
 I use the mail services often, the regular post office as well as United Parcel Service, and I am familiar with the rates and how much it costs to send things.
 This added fee is almost always more than it costs to send the item, especially since it’s apparently sent via Conestoga wagon, judging from the long time it takes to deliver it.
 So I’m wondering, who actually gets that extra fee?
 Like the servers and buspersons, are we unwittingly supplementing the salaries of the postal stevedores, too?
 I mean, isn’t handling the mail their very job?
 “Those guys back there are bitching for a raise again.”
 “Oh, yeah?
 Do you think the company will comply?”
 “Hell, no!
 We’ll make the naïve consumers pick up the slack.
 They won’t know the difference, suckers that they are.”